© Getty Images

 Singles & Doubles combined

-Full name is Pablo Gabriel Cuevas...Began playing at age six at a country club with his parents, Gabriel, who is a businessman, and mother, Lucila, who is an accountant...Has one younger brother, Martin, who also plays...Hobbies include surfing and playing soccer...Best moment of his career is winning Roland Garros doubles title (w/Horna) in 2008...Future goal is to reach Top 30 in singles rankings...Considers baseline game and backhand as strengths and favorite surface is clay...As a junior, won his native Uruguay Bowl in 2004 and never played in a junior Grand Slam tournament...Met Uruguayan President Jose "Pepe" Mujica in Montevideo on 14 April 2011.
+Full name is Pablo Gabriel Cuevas...Began playing at age six at a country club with his parents, Gabriel, who is a businessman, and mother, Lucila, who is an accountant...Has one younger brother, Martin “Bebu”, who plays on the Futures and Challenger circuits...Daughter, Alfonsina, born on 10 October 2014...Best moment of his career is winning Roland Garros doubles title (w/Horna) in 2008 and Bastad and Umag singles titles in 2014...Future goal is to reach Top 30 in singles rankings...Considers baseline game and backhand as strengths and favourite surface is clay...Hobbies include surfing and playing football…As a junior, won his native Uruguay Bowl in 2004 and never played in a junior Grand Slam tournament...Favourite holiday spot is Punta del Este and particularly enjoys asados with friends and family when not on Tour…Works with Facundo Savio...Fiancée, Clarita; daughter, Alfonsina, born on 10 October 2014.

 Cuevas Brothers DEUCE Feature (Jan.
 2011)